 If your application is denied, you will receive written notice.
 If you want to appeal it, you must file a Request for Reconsideration within 60 days of the date of the denial notice, plus 5 days for mailing.
 You can file it online or over the phone at 1-800-772-1213 If your Request for Reconsideration is denied, and you want to appeal that denial, you must request a “hearing” within 60 days of the date of the denial notice, plus 5 days for mailing.
 All forms for appeals can be found online or you can get the proper form from your local SSA office.

 Your disability file is sent to the hearing office that handles the borough where you live.
 Eventually, you will receive a notice of hearing with a date and time to appear at the hearing where you will get the chance to explain to an administrative law judge (ALJ) why you feel that you are disabled.

 It may take a long time before your hearing is scheduled.
 While you wait, you should continue to go to treatment and should comply with the treatment.

-You should make a copy for yourself and then send or hand-deliver the evidence to the hearing office.
+You should make a copy for yourself and then send by mail or by fax the evidence to the hearing office.
 You must do this at least 5 days before the hearing.
 If you cannot get the medical or other evidence in time, then you must notify the judge at least 5 days before the hearing to explain that despite your efforts, you were unable to get the evidence.
 If you are unable to get the evidence yourself, tell the judge that you need help to get it.

 Maybe.
 Periodically, SSA conducts “continuing disability reviews” to see if you are still disabled or if your condition improved enough to allow you to work.
 You will receive notices about this from SSA.
 SSA cannot stop your benefits without letting you know and giving you a chance to appeal.